 Barb takes pride in all of her skaters and works hard to make sure they are achieving to their highest level.
 She takes the time to work individually with her skaters as well as makes sure that her coaches are properly instructing the girls.
-There are lots of smiles, high fives and praise that happens out at her program.
+There are lots of smiles, high fives, and praise that happen out at her program.

 Barb works hard and keeps herself up to date on the latest techniques and training in order to make her athletes the best they can be.
 She is always punctual, treats others with respect, and is willing to do everything she can to make sure her athletes are prepared.
 Barb trains, maintains a healthy diet and expects her athletes to do the same.

 Barb holds a high standard for herself and her team when competing.
 They are punctual, respectful of the other teams and their space, but also willing to lend a hand to anyone in need.
 She is cordial with all volunteers, officials, and judges and is willing to provide assistance for any technical difficulties that arise.
 Athletes from other provinces would frequently come up to Barb and ask her how they thought they had improved since the last time she saw them and Barb would stand and cheer for anyone from any province.